docsforadobe/premiere-scripting-guide/docs/item/projectitem.md

 #### Description

+Returns the path associated with the project item's media, as a String.

+!!! note
-Returns the path associated with the project item's media, as a String. **NOTE**: This only works for atomic media; this call cannot provide meaningful paths for media which has no actual path (which will be the case for any media generated by synthetic importers, like Premiere Pro's own Universal Counting Leader).
+    This only works for atomic media; this call cannot provide meaningful paths for media which has no actual path (which will be the case for any media generated by synthetic importers, like Premiere Pro's own Universal Counting Leader).

     Also, for image sequences, only the path to the first image in the sequence will be returned.

 #### Parameters